-The following transactions are considered teller-executed transactions: cash deposits, cash withdrawals, generating and sending a statement at the customer's request, transfers to or deposits in another account, cashing a check, depositing a check (for a group of up to 20 checks), payments of vouchers, making change for cash.
-The teller-executed transaction fee is charged when these transactions are performed by a bank teller or by call-center staff.

-The following transactions are considered customer-executed transactions (or direct-channel transactions): crediting an account through a clearinghouse, credit card charges, cash deposits, ATM cash withdrawals, transfers or deposits into another account, payments of vouchers, information queries on any subject (from the seventh query per month), cashing a check, depositing a check (for a group of up to 20 checks) including deposits made through a service slot, and charges to an account based on an authorized debit or standing bank order.

-This fee is charged when these transactions are made through a clearinghouse, an ATM, the banking corporation's website, or a smartphone app.
+- Teller-executed transactions include: cash deposits, cash withdrawals, generating and sending a statement at the customer's request, transfers to or deposits in another account, cashing a check, depositing a check (for a group of up to 20 checks), payments of vouchers, making change for cash.
+The teller-executed transaction fee is charged when these transactions are performed by a bank teller or by call-center staff. - Customer-executed transactions (or direct-channel transactions) include: crediting an account through a clearing house, credit card charges, cash deposits, ATM cash withdrawals, transfers or deposits into another account, payments of vouchers, information queries on any subject (from the seventh query per month), cashing a check, depositing a check (for a group of up to 20 checks) including deposits made through a service slot, and charges to an account based on an authorized debit or standing bank order.
+The customer-executed fee is charged when these transactions are made through a clearing house, an ATM, the banking corporation's website, or a smartphone app.

-Note that checks can be deposited through a teller in a branch, an ATM, a mobile app, or a "no wait" station.
+Note that checks may be deposited through a teller in a branch, an ATM, a mobile app, or a "no wait" station.
 Depositing a check through an ATM, a "no-wait" station, or a mobile app is considered a customer-executed transaction, while depositing a check through a teller is considered a teller-executed transaction.